sinai-dev/UnityExplorer/README.md

 ## Building

 If you'd like to build this yourself, all you need to do is download this repository and build from Visual Studio.
-If you want to build for BepInEx or MelonLoader IL2CPP then you will need to install the mod loader for a game and set the directory in the `csproj` file.

-For IL2CPP:
-1. Install BepInEx or MelonLoader for your game.
-2. Open the `src\UnityExplorer.csproj` file in a text editor.
-3. Set `BIECppGameFolder` (for BepInEx) and/or `MLCppGameFolder` (for MelonLoader) so the project can locate the necessary references.
-4. For Standalone builds, you can either install BepInEx for the game to build, or just change the .csproj file and set the Unhollower reference manually.

-For all builds:
 1. Open the `src\UnityExplorer.sln` project.
 2. Select `Solution 'UnityExplorer' (1 of 1 project)` in the Solution Explorer panel, and set the <b>Active config</b> property to the version you want to build, then build it.
+Alternatively, use "Batch Build" and select all releases.
 3. The DLLs are built to the `Release\` folder in the root of the repository.

-4. If ILRepack fails or is missing, use the NuGet package manager to re-install `ILRepack.Lib.MSBuild.Task`, then re-build.
+The references are all inside the `lib\` folder, if you need to change them for some reason then you can replace them there.

-## Credits
+## Acknowledgments

-Written by Sinai.

-### Licensing

-This project uses code from:
 * (GPL) [ManlyMarco](https://github.com/ManlyMarco)'s [Runtime Unity Editor](https://github.com/ManlyMarco/RuntimeUnityEditor), which I used for some aspects of the C# Console and Auto-Complete features.
 The snippets I used are indicated with a comment.
 * (MIT) [denikson](https://github.com/denikson) (aka Horse)'s [mcs-unity](https://github.com/denikson/mcs-unity).
 I commented out the `SkipVisibilityExt` constructor since it was causing an exception with the Hook it attempted in IL2CPP.
+* (Apache) [HerpDerpenstine](https://github.com/HerpDerpinstine) for [MelonCoroutines](https://github.com/LavaGang/MelonLoader/blob/master/MelonLoader.Support.Il2Cpp/MelonCoroutines.cs), which were included for standalone Il2CPP coroutine support.
 * (Apache) [InGameCodeEditor](https://assetstore.unity.com/packages/tools/gui/ingame-code-editor-144254) was used as the base for the syntax highlighting for UnityExplorer's C# console, although it has been heavily rewritten and optimized.
 Used classes are in the `UnityExplorer.UI.Main.CSConsole.Lexer` namespace.